Sonos Logo

 Sonos Symbol

-The first emblem had a multi-component color scheme: several shades of gray were combined with white and dark red, with a gradient used for the geometric shape.
-Everything is much simpler: the text is black, and the background is white, without smooth transitions of different shades and additional color accents.
+The first emblem had a multi-component color scheme: several shades of gray were combined with white and dark, and a gradient was used for the geometric shape.
+Everything is much simpler now: the text is black, and the background is white, with no smooth transitions between shades or additional color accents.